 World War Two, 1939-1945

 David Daniel Evans, Private, 5392452, Oxford and Bucks Light Infantry.
-David was the son of Ivor and Ada Evans, of Kidwelly, and served with the 7th Battalion, Oxfordshire and Buckinghamshire Light Infantry, which was attached to the 167th Infantry Brigade.
-The Battalion fought throughout the campaign in the Western Desert, and entered Tunis on 7 May 1943 after the successful Battles of El Alamein had virtually wiped out the German Afrika Korps.
-David was killed in action on 9 May 1943, aged 29, and is buried at Enfidaville War Cemetery, Tunisia.
+David was born on 9 November 1913, the son of Ivor and Ada Evans, of Gellydeg Lodge, Llandyfaelog.
+He worked as a gardener and handyman at Fifteen Ways, Penn, near Wycombe, Buckinghamshire prior to the war.
+David enlisted into the army and was posted to the 7th Battalion, Oxfordshire and Buckinghamshire Light Infantry, which was attached to the 167th Infantry Brigade.
+The Battalion fought throughout the campaign in the Western Desert and entered Tunis on 7 May 1943 after the successful Battles of El Alamein had virtually wiped out the German Afrika Korps.
+David was killed in action soon afterwards, on 9 May 1943, aged 29.
+He is buried in Enfidaville War Cemetery, Tunisia.

 Stephen Charles Francis, DSO, Captain, 73119, West Yorkshire Regiment (Prince of Wales’s Own).
 Stephen was born in Essex on 24 July 1917, the son of Brigadier-General Sidney Goodall Francis, DSO, and Catherine Gwendoline Francis (nee Lowry), the sister of the three Lowry brothers who fell during the Great War.
 He was educated at Sherbourne School and at Sandhurst prior to being commissioned into the West Yorkshire Regiment and was posted to India with their 1st Battalion.
 The battalion was moved to Rangoon before taking part in the terrible fighting which followed the Japanese invasion of Burma.
 Stephen was killed on 8 March 1942, aged 24.
 He has no known grave and is commemorated on the Rangoon Memorial, Myanmar.
 He had been awarded the DSO and been Mentioned in Despatches twice during his time at war.
 His brother, James Lowry Francis, also died on service.